RoNotBroYT/Alert-buy-sell/README.md

-<i> If you find any bugs or issues tell me an I will fix them. </i>
+<i> If you find any bugs or issues, tell me an I will fix them.
+If i find any I will inform traders about the issue on this readme. </i>